jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 <script async src="//jsfiddle.net/jmilgrom/notc93Lv/embed/"></script>

-breaks down naturally into `withdrawalAmount` and and `bankAccount` objects, representing the chosen amount to be withdrawn and the user account underlying the session. respectively.
+breaks down naturally into `withdrawalAmount` and and `bankAccount` objects, representing the chosen amount to be withdrawn and the user account underlying the session, respectively.
 The withdrawal amounts are incorporated by and read from `withdrawalAmount`.
 Withdrawals are incorporated by, and balance confirmations are read from, `bankAccount`.
 The current balance and the amount to potentially withdraw — the state of the program — are reflected directly by the state of `bankAccount` and `withdrawalAmount` — the state of its composite objects.

 ### Time